-2. To facilitate the review, each sub-sectoral phase-out plan is presented separately.
-The two XPS foam demonstration projects are presented in the context of the XPS foam subsector, while the demonstration project in the solvent sector is presented separately.
-Each section of the document presents a summary of the project proposal, a description of issues identified during project review, a summary of discussions between the Secretariat and relevant agencies, and, where applicable, the recommendation by the Secretariat.
+6. The document first presents the overarching strategy summary containing comments and the recommendation of the Secretariat.
+It continues with the sector plans, each being presented separately, namely the polyurethane (PU) foam, the XPS foam (including two XPS foam demonstration projects), the industrial and commercial refrigeration and air conditioning (ICR), and the room air-conditioner manufacturing (RAC).
+The document then presents the demonstration project on HCFC management and phase-out in the refrigeration servicing2, and ends with the demonstration project in the solvent sector.
+Each sector plan and demonstration project includes a summary of the proposal, a description of issues identified during project review, a summary of discussions between the Secretariat and relevant agencies, and, where applicable, the recommendation by the Secretariat.